Huehuecuetzpalli

 Huehuecuetzpalli (translating to "the ancient lizard" in Nahuatl) is an extinct genus of lizard from the Early Cretaceous (late Albian) Tlayúa Formation, a Lagerstätte near Tepexi de Rodríguez, Central Mexico.
-One species, H. mixectus, is known.
+One species, H. mixtecus, is known.
 Although it is not the oldest known lizard, Huehuecuetzpalli may be amongst the most basal members of Squamata (the group that includes lizards and snakes), and has been variously considered a close relative of Bavarisaurus, Bellairsia, Marmoretta and Oculudentavis, or as the most basal iguanomorphan.
 Its basal position makes it an important taxon in understanding the origins of squamates.

 Huehuecuetzpalli had peg-like teeth of even size, suggesting that it hunted small prey like insects.
 Its limb proportions are similar to those of modern lizards that practise bipedal locomotion, with hind limbs far smaller than the forelimbs.
 This suggests that it may, at least on occasion, have walked bipedally.

 Taxonomy

 Discovery and formal description

 The holotype (IGM 7389) and paratype (IGM 4185) of Huehuecuetzpalli, respectively an adult and a juvenile, were recovered from the Tlayúa Quarry, near Tepexi de Rodríguez in Central Mexico.
 The specific localities in which they were discovered, represent the Middle Member of the Tlayúa Formation, a Lagerstätte rich in vertebrate fossils.
 The depositional environment of the Middle Member was a shallow lagoon fringed by a peneplain.
 On collection, the specimens were transported to the Geological Institute of the National Autonomous University of Mexico.
 In 1998, Víctor-Hugo Reynoso formally described the genus.
 The generic name comes from the Nahuatl words huehuetl ("the ancient") and cuetzpalli ("lizard"), while the specific name refers to the La Mixteca region.